ivine369/Art/README.md

 ### By Ivine Kemuma

 ### Description
- This is an application that displays your photos for others to see.It has the functionality of copying images.
+ This is an application that displays your photos for others to see.It has the functionality of copying images

 ### Setup/Installation Requirements